thebne/midiate/README.md

 MIDIate
 ========

-MIDIate is a platform of MIDI-based apps, designed to be easily extensible (via React).
+MIDIate is a platform designed for the quick and easy development of MIDI-based React applications.

 ### **[Visit midiate.now.sh](https://midiate.now.sh)** to see the latest version.

 Features
 --------

-- Broad MIDI-based platform with intuitive React APIs
+- Provides a framwork with intuitive MIDI-based React APIs (e.g. getNotes())
-- Uses WebMIDI interface to instantly allow connection
+- Uses WebMIDI interface to instantly allow MIDI-device connections
+- Supports use of computer keyboard as a MIDI device
-- Several built-in apps to get started
+- Includes several built-in apps to get started

 APIs
 ----------
-### Basic app example
-Here's a quick guide of how to write a simple app using the most common hooks.

-In this example we assume the app is located in `/src/apps/<app-name>.js`.
+### Quickstart - Simple Note Visualizer
+To demonstrate just how easy and fast it is to write an app on top of MIDIate, let's build together a very basic app that visualizes notes and chords are played in realtime (either using your keyboard or a MIDI-device plugged into your computer via USB).

+This example uses the most common API hooks.
+For more detailed documentation, be sure to continue reading beyond this section.

+#### Create a new app
+`/src/apps/<basic-note-viewer>.js`

 #### Import APIs and other libraries
 ```js
 import React, { useCallback, useEffect } from 'react'